 Q: So that’s what the oval-shape represents, a ‘fragment’?

 A: I called the collection the ‘old collection’ because to me, aporeei clothes are always already outdated.
 I take many ideas and references to form an impossible synthesis that blurs all the lines into one curved line.
 The oval shape is a product of a disintegration of many forms found in fashion.
-This way I was able to come with something, that is always escaping references.
+This way I was able to come with something that is always escaping references.
 For some constant referencing and citing in fashion is its very core.
 For me, on the other hand, the most interesting bit is what is left after you mute them.
+What emerges is the fragment, something that was created out of multiplicity.

 Q: And what is left when the references are not readable?

 A: I believe what is left, is the anatomy of the garment that somehow gets closer to the anatomy of the body.
 I feel like I am constantly experimenting and the results surprise me.
-Like I don’t have any preconceived idea of the garment before I done working on it.
+Like I don’t have any preconceived idea of the garment that I am making.

 Q: This is fascinating.
 Do you find a lot of joy in your work?